robotechredmond/101-storage-spaces-direct/README.md

 +	A Windows Server 2016 cluster for storage nodes, provisioned for Storage Spaces Direct (S2D) and the Scale-Out File Server (SOFS) role
 +	One Availability Set for the cluster nodes, configured with five Update Domains and three Fault Domains

-To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use the *DeployADOnly.json* template that is also located in this project.
+To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a> to deploy the prerequisite infrastructure.

 ## Notes